444th MPAD promotes two female officers

 |0

-This work, 444th MPAD promotes two female officers [Image 2 of 2], by SGT Benjamin Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 444th MPAD promotes two female officers, by SGT Benjamin Martinez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT